AndrewAtLarge/BibUpdate/README.rst

 There are a small number of cases that I know of where bibupdate_ fails to correctly identify papers that are listed in MathSciNet_.
 These failure occur for the following reasons:
-* Punctuation in titles can cause problems.
-For example, it does not seem to be possible to search for a title containing "James's Conjecture" using mrlookup_.
+* Apostophes: Searching for a title containing, for example, "James's Conjecture" confuses mrlookup_.
-* Accents in authors:
+* Accents in authors: Generally accents are not a problem because the AMs is LaTeX_ aware, however, issues arise when there are multiple versions of authors names.
+* Pages numbers: electronic journals, in particular, often have strange page numbers (for example "Art.
+ID rnm032, 24").
+Occassionally MathReviews for closely related articles are combined.

 Installation
 ============